coldielb/liesel/docs/syntax-sheet.md

 ```
 - Introduces a new name in the current scope.
 - Bindings obey lexical scope: once execution leaves the current indented block, the name is no longer visible.
+- Modules may export names directly using namespaces (e.g. `let math::pi be ...`).

 ### Reassignment
 ```